sergiomtzlosa/latex-template-report-unizar/README.md

 ## Made with TeXLive 2019

-Ready for latest TexLive releases
+Ready for latest TexLive releases.

 ~~If you want to use this template, you must install TeXLive 2019.
 You can get here how to install it for [windows](install-texlive2019-windows.md), [GNU/Linux](install-texlive2019-linux.md) and [Mac](install-texlive2019-mac.md).~~

 ## Overleaf template

-This template is ready to use in [overleaf](https://cs.overleaf.com/latex/templates/latex-phd-template-unizar/cfgtthjfynrx):
+This template is ready to use in [overleaf](https://cs.overleaf.com/latex/templates/latex-phd-template-unizar/cfgtthjfynrx).

 # BibTeX citation